survive-the-century/survive-the-century/index.md

 Created by Sam Beckbessinger, Simon Nicholson and Christopher Trisos.

-Featuring short fiction by Lauren Beukes, Rajat Chaudhuri, Maria Turtschaninoff and Sophia Al-Maria.
+Featuring short fiction by Lauren Beukes, Rajat Chaudhuri, Maria Turtschaninoff and Sophia Al-Maria, as well as illustrations by Annika Brandow.

 Invaluable scientific contributions (and hilarious headlines) co-ordinated through the National Socio-Environmental Synthesis Center (SESYNC) of the University of Maryland.
 [A full list of contributors is here.](credits.html)